PramodToleti/Twitter-Clone-APIs/README.md

       ```

 - **Scenario 2**
-  - After successful verification of JWT token, proceed to next middleware or handler
+  - After successful verification of JWT token, proceeds to next middleware or handler

 </Section>